 As I’ve been doing in-depth explorations about my key choices and taking responsibility for my actions, I’ve had incredible healings with both my mother and my daughter.
 I now feel so much more peaceful and at ease with each of them that I’m able to speak much more honestly and lovingly.

 With my mother, we ended our relationship years ago after being so at odds and disconnected.
-Through an extraordinary healing experience, that opened my eyes to how special she is, we found our way back to each other.
+Through an extraordinary healing experience, that opened my eyes to how special she is, (which I shared in this Facebook Live book reading), we found our way back to each other.
 Fortunately for both of us, we’re now connected, aligned and able to provide a united front in caring for my father, during his degeneration from Alzheimer’s, without the added burden of our previous detachment.

 With my daughter, after a rocky fall semester, where I dreaded her coming home for winter break, and also felt guilty for that dread, we went through a process that allowed us to find our way back to each other.
 As I got to the airport to pick her up for her spring break, I realized the difference in a few months, and how excited I was for her return.
 Here’s an excerpt about our experience from my upcoming book: